If you are finding it difficult to remain independenton your own, we can help you access adult social care and identify how you can be supported.

 The cost of your care and support package will depend on which services you are accessing.
 Some of our services are free, others are chargeable.

-Most people must pay some or all towards care services they receive from us.
-If you would like to know if we can help with the cost of your care and support, we'll complete a financial assessment.
+Most people must pay some or all the cost towards care services they receive from us.
+If you would like to know if we can help with the cost of your care and support, you can complete the online financial assessment or someone can support you to complete this.

 This will look at things like: